 Building Breastfeeding-Knowledgeable Health Systems and Communities

-You are here: Home/ Archives for eCourse/ Comprehensive Courses
+You are here: Home/ Archives for eCourse/ Courses for Physicians & Other Providers

 Lactating parents of premature and/or ill infants in neonatal and pediatric intensive care units need support of several dimensions.
 Given the superior health outcomes for human milk-fed premature and ill infants, this course is designed to educate NICU/PICU teams (nurses, physicians, dietitians, health professional students) on how to encourage provision of breastmilk, support the establishment and maintenance of milk production, and troubleshoot lactation problems associated with pumping, being back to work and transitioning the infant to the breast/chest.

 Identify health risks to premature infants who are not fed human milk.

 Explain differences between mothers' own milk and pasteurized donor human milk.

 Identify maternal health conditions that are contraindications or that warrant special consideration during lactation.

 Explain parental barriers to providing expressed human milk, and opportunities to help.

 Describe breast anatomy and hormones of milk production and release.

 Identify maternal risk factors for insufficient milk production.